Roy leads Green Bay against Ohio State

 Columbus, Ohio; Monday, 7 p.m.
 EST

-BOTTOM LINE: Green Bay visits Ohio State after Anthony Roy scored 31 points in Green Bay's 98-81 loss to the Evansville Purple Aces.
+BOTTOM LINE: Green Bay takes on Ohio State after Anthony Roy scored 31 points in Green Bay's 98-81 loss to the Evansville Purple Aces.

-The Buckeyes have gone 3-0 at home.
-Ohio State is fourth in the Big Ten at limiting opponent scoring, giving up 57.4 points while holding opponents to 31.5% shooting.
+The Buckeyes have gone 3-0 in home games.
+Ohio State is ninth in the Big Ten scoring 81.8 points while shooting 50.2% from the field.

-The Phoenix are 1-3 in road games.
-Green Bay is fourth in the Horizon League scoring 77.8 points per game and is shooting 44.9%.
+The Phoenix are 1-3 on the road.
+Green Bay gives up 81.0 points to opponents while being outscored by 3.2 points per game.

 Ohio State makes 50.2% of its shots from the field this season, which is 3.4 percentage points higher than Green Bay has allowed to its opponents (46.8%).
-Green Bay scores 20.4 more points per game (77.8) than Ohio State gives up to opponents (57.4).
+Green Bay averages 10.8 made 3-pointers per game this season, 5.8 more made shots on average than the 5.0 per game Ohio State allows.

-TOP PERFORMERS: John Mobley Jr. is scoring 15.4 points per game with 1.2 rebounds and 1.4 assists for the Buckeyes.
+TOP PERFORMERS: John Mobley Jr. is shooting 53.5% and averaging 15.4 points for the Buckeyes.

 Roy is averaging 28 points, 5.7 rebounds and 1.5 steals for the Phoenix.